Preventing sight loss

 Barnsley Education Inclusion Services

 Helping schools and settings support children and young people with SEN and disabilities.
-Our specialist qualified team of professionals have a breadth of knowledge and experience in meeting the needs of children and young people with special educational needs and disabilities (SEND).
+Our specialist qualified team of professionals have a breadth of knowledge and experience.
+Mainly in meeting the needs of children and young people with SEND.

-We can offer your school or setting tailored support to improve the progress and outcomes for pupils who have a range of SEND needs.
+We can offer your school or setting tailored support.
+This is to improve the progress and outcomes for pupils who have a range of SEND needs.

-Contact Barnsley's Education Inclusion service to find out more about our specialist support, resources, and events, as well as useful information from other schools and settings.
+Contact Barnsley's Education Inclusion service to find out more about our specialist support, resources, and events.
+They can also give you useful information from other schools and settings.

 - Barnsley Blind and Partially Sighted Association